the1lab/1lab/src/Cat/Diagram/Monad/Extension.lagda.md

 Moreover, these two functions constitute an equivalence between monads and extension systems.
-In light of this fact, we will silently identify monads and extension algebras whenever it is convenient.
+In light of this fact, we will silently identify monads and extension systems whenever it is convenient.

 ```agda
   Monad≃Extension-system : Monad C ≃ Extension-system C